Quiver Schur algebras and q-Fock space: A graded cellular basis

 where $\bc$ is the dimension vector of the $k$'s in the same row as our chosen box, and $\bd$ is the dimension vector of those in higher rows.
 The degrees of these morphisms are

 Hence the difference in degree equals $c_{i-1}-c_i-d_{i-1}+d_i$.

 On the other hand, consider the change in $\op{Deg}(\sS)$.
 Nothing changes for the degrees of the boxes below our chosen one $b$.
-The degree $b$ could be affected by every row containing $k$'s.
-If that row has equal numbers of boxes labeled $k$ with residue $i$ and $i-1$ there are no changes; however, if there is one more with residue $i$ than $i-1$, then an addable box of residue $i$ was created by removing the strip consisting of all boxes whose entry was changed from $k$ to $k+1$.
-If there is one more $i-1$ than $i$, then an addable box of residue $i$ was destroyed.
+The degree of $b$ can be affected by every row below $b$ containing $k$'s.
+If that row has equal numbers of boxes labeled $k$ with residue $i$ and $i-1$, there are no changes; however, if there is one more with residue $i$ than $i-1$, then an addable box of residue $i$ was created by removing the strip consisting of all boxes whose entry was changed from $k$ to $k+1$, hence the combinatorial degree changes by $1$.
+If there is one more $i-1$ than $i$, then an addable box of residue $i$ was destroyed changing the degree by $-1$.
 Thus, the net change is exactly $d_{i}-d_{i-1}$.
-On the other hand, for each box in the same row as our chosen one, a removable box below with residue $i$ has been created and one with residue $i-1$ has been destroyed.
-Thus, the net change from these is $c_{i-1}-c_i$.
-Thus, we arrive at the same difference, and by induction, the proposition is proved. \end{proof}
+Moreover, the degrees of the boxes $b'$ whose entry was moved from $k$ to $k+1$ in the same row as $b$ could be changed.
+If $b'$ has residue $i$ a removable box has been created if it has $i-1$ an addable box has been removed.
+Hence the total difference is $c_{i-1}-c_{i}$.
+Thus, we arrive at the same difference, and by induction, the proposition is proved.\excise{ \end{proof} The general case needs some preparation.
+For $r\in\mathbb{N}$ we denote by $B_r$ the Young diagram of rectangular shape of size $e\times r$.
+Let $\hat\la$ be an $\ell$-multipartition and $\sS$ a standard $\hat\la$-tableau.
+Let $1\leq j\leq \ell$ and $r>|\la^{(j)}_1|$.
+Then $\sS\cup_j B_r$ denotes the standard tableaux whose shape is obtained from $\hat\la$ be adding $B_r$ on top of the $j$th component; the entries remain unchanged if they do not come from the $j$th alphabet and changed from $i_j$ to $i_j+er$ otherwise.
+Finally we fill $1_j, 2_j,\ldots (er)_j$ row by row into the boxes from $B_r$.
+Note that the no-gap condition is still satisfied.
+In the case where $\sS$ consists of empty partitions we abbreviate $B_r^\ell=\sS\cup_j B_r$.